ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 **Omissions:**

 It is assumed that in any dataset, there are people missed.
 This is important in PRL as the user will try to find a match for someone that doesn’t exist.
-For simplicity, we will have pseudopeople end users input one value: the overall omission rate (called :code:`row_probability` in pseudopeople).
+For simplicity, we will have end users of pseudopeople input one value for each type of omission: the overall omission rate (called :code:`row_probability` in pseudopeople).
 This value can range from 0% (indicating NO omission or a perfect response) up to 100% omission and will be defined at the observer level.

 We will define two types of omission: